Joppa, Robert G. Department of Aeronautics, University of Washington, Seattle, Washington.

 McBride, Donald D. Experimental Aerodynamics, Sandia National Laboratories, Albuquerque, New Mexico.

-Shramo, Daniel J. Lewis Research Center, National Aeronautics and Space Administration, Cleveland, Ohio.
+Shramo, Daniel J. Glenn Research Center, National Aeronautics and Space Administration, Cleveland, Ohio.

 - Test conditions